Chapter 2: Safety and Traffic, Section 2: Traffic

 Do not sever or move a pedestrian route for nonconstruction activities such as parking for vehicles and equipment.

 Maintain a width of 60 inches throughout the length of the pedestrian pathway.
 When it is not possible to maintain a width of 60 inches, provide a 60-by-60‑inch passing space at least every 200 feet to allow individuals in wheelchairs to pass.
 The path must have a clear width of no less than 48 inches.
-Verify that no fixed objects (cabinets, poles, and so forth) will reduce the path width at any point.
+Verify that no fixed objects, such as cabinets or poles, will reduce the path width at any point.

 The path must be stable, firm, and slip resistant.
 Pedestrian facilities must be surfaced with asphalt concrete, portland cement concrete, or timber.
 Dirt is not an acceptable surface.